 When you perform an Inventory Audit, you record your physical inventory quantities in a text file or spreadsheet and then upload the file in Back Office.
 Green Bits compares the inventory in your uploaded file against the quantities in Green Bits.
 You will perform an audit with your Socket Mobile barcode scanner, scanning each individual unit into Google Docs.

 Things to keep in mind about audits

 - Weight-based items and unit-based items should be audited separately.

-- Stop sales of the items you are auditing until you finish counting.
-Once you complete your count, you can resume sales even if you don't have time confirm and submit the audit right away.
-The audit tool has a feature to automatically account for any sales that happened between completing the count and finalizing the audit.
+- After you start an audit, stop sales of the items you are auditing until you finish counting.
+Once you complete your count, you can resume sales even if you don't have time to confirm and submit the audit right away.
+Green Bits automatically accounts for any sales that happen between when you start your audit and finish counting.

 - Make sure all Products under a Product Type have the same unit of measure.
 For instance, categorize weight-based flower and pre-pack flower under separate Product Types, and convert to change weight-based inventory into units where appropriate.

 The process will be different depending on what type of audit you are doing and what type of inventory you'll be auditing: